 By law, Florida vehicle owners must carry a minimum of $10,000 in PIP coverage.
-This coverage pays for medical expenses, lost wages, and associated costs for the vehicle owner, members of their household, passengers who do not own their own vehicle, and drivers who borrow the vehicle with the owner’s permission.
+This coverage pays for medical expenses, lost wages, and associated costs for:

 Florida law also requires vehicle owners to carry a minimum of $10,000 property damage liability (PDL) insurance to cover damages that may result from an accident.
 This coverage also extends to other drivers who use the vehicle with permission.

-The Florida statutory insurance requirements will likely change again in 2018, however, as new laws take effect and new coverage limits apply.
-Our car accident attorneys can help you interpret these complex insurance laws.
+The Florida statutory insurance requirements will likely change again, however, as new laws take effect and new coverage limits apply.
+An accident lawyer in Fort Lauderdale from our firm can help you interpret these complex insurance laws.

 If you were driving someone else’s car without permission at the time of your accident, contact us immediately so we can begin working on your case.

 Does it Matter who was at Fault for the Accident?

 Florida is a no-fault state—meaning that each person involved in the crash has coverage under their own PIP insurance, no matter who was to blame.
 However, some severe injuries allow you to step outside the no-fault laws and pursue damages from the other driver or their insurance company.